Election-year wild card: Blue state gerrymandering

 Political map-drawing is a powerful tool.
 While Democrats have decried Republican gerrymandering in recent years, those in some blue states say it’s unilateral disarmament if they don’t respond in kind.

 Critics are calling the New York congressional map a blatant gerrymander.
-It could potentially take the state’s eight Republican House members down to as few as four.
+On Thursday evening, a Republican state court judge in Western New York agreed.
+The judge tossed the map, writing that it showed clear political bias.

-And it’s not the only one.
-After years of decrying partisan gerrymandering, Democrats in states from Illinois to Maryland to Oregon have passed congressional maps that attempt to shore up their own incumbents and eliminate GOP seats.
+But New York isn’t the only blue state with warped lines.
+After years of decrying partisan gerrymandering, Democrats in states from Illinois to Oregon have passed congressional maps that attempt to shore up their own incumbents and eliminate GOP seats.

 Republicans have produced equally gerrymandered maps elsewhere.
 Add the work of independent commissions or courts, and the result is a national playing field that, on paper at least, increasingly looks something like a draw.
 In practice, polls currently suggest Republicans have a strong advantage heading into this fall’s midterm elections.

-Note: Editor’s Note: This story was updated to reflect the ruling by a New York state court judge on Thursday evening throwing out the state’s new map.